-As people move from the regional centers to community residential settings, their service funding is redirected from regional centers to local community services.
-Since implementing the "money follows the individual" (MFI) formula in fiscal year 1994, more than \$65 million has been redirected to local community services.
+As people move from the regional centers to community settings, their service funding is redirected from regional centers to local community services.
+Since implementing the "money follows the individual" (MFI) formula in fiscal year 1994, more than \$67 million has been redirected to local community services.

-While South Carolina has a seventeen year history of utilizing its MFI formula, the national MFI effort by the federal government only began in 2006.
-Therefore, national data is not comparable at this time.
-The federal government only recently began giving states grants to help with this effort.
+While South Carolina has an eighteen year history of utilizing its MFI formula, the National MFI initiative by the federal government only began in 2006 when states were given grants to help with this effort.
+National comparable data is not available at this time.

 South Carolina's MFI effort is achieved without federal aid.
-Another result is the reduction of DDSN permanent workforce positions.
+Another significant result is the reduction of DDSN permanent workforce positions (FTEs).